Cardio Exercises To Burn Fat – If you are reading this, then you know that losing stubborn body fat while getting into shape, can be a challenge.

 Just like Jumping Rope, Boxing is a cardio exercise that can be done anywhere.
 Plus, it’s one of the cheapest forms of exercise because it requires little if no equipment at all.

 If you shadow box at home, or in front of a mirror at the gym, an average 30 min boxing session can burn up to 400 calories per hour!
+(Click here for a related article on boxing for heart health.)

 Now, I personally added a punching bag into my home gym, which better mimics an opponent easier, plus burns more calories than shadow boxing.